Mehreenjamshed/BEd-Classroom-Management-Portfolio/README.md

 # B.Ed 1.5-Year Portfolio - Classroom Management

 This portfolio documents the activities conducted during the classroom management module.
 Tasks include role reflections, record analysis, a classroom management plan based on William Glasser’s Choice Theory, and an infographic-based teaching activity in an underprivileged school.
+This repository showcases my academic research and professional writings in educational leadership, teaching methodologies, and school administration.
+The articles are formatted in APA style and focus on various aspects of education.

+A collection of research articles, essays, and academic writings on educational leadership, teaching strategies, and school administration, formatted in APA style.
+This portfolio showcases my expertise in education research and professional writing.

 ## Activities